chrismphilp/AutoInject/README.md

 * Mongo 3.2
 * Python - 3.3 or above

 ## Sudo Permissions

-Must give sudo permissions for all files in the folder.
+Global sudo permissions must be given to all the files within to enable file changes to be made.
 ```
-AutoInject/bin/sudo_scripts/
+AutoInject/bin/
 ```
-See this guide for further details on how to provide sudo permissions:

 ## Running the package